VarunSwaminathan/Fingerprint-Detection-and-Embeddings/README.md

 # Fingerprint-Detection-and-Embeddings

-Part 1 – Data Collection
+Part 1 – Data Collection:
 More than 15 images of my hand were photographed under different light conditions and background, and all have been stored and submitted along with the submission file.
 The entire palm of the hand was taken.
 The camera specifications are as follows: